proxmox/ceph/ceph/doc/rados/operations/crush-map.rst

 ---------------------

 A customized location hook can be used to generate a more complete crush location on startup.
-The sample ``ceph-crush-location`` utility will generate a CRUSH location string for a given daemon.
-The location is based on, in order of preference:
+The crush location is based on, in order of preference:

 #.
 A ``crush location`` option in ceph.conf.
 #.
 A default of ``root=default host=HOSTNAME`` where the hostname is
    generated with the ``hostname -s`` command.

 This is not useful by itself, as the OSD itself has the exact same behavior.
-However, the script can be modified to provide additional location fields (for example, the rack or datacenter), and then the hook enabled via the config option::
+However, a script can be written to provide additional location fields (for example, the rack or datacenter), and then the hook enabled via the config option::